 GVSU provides all students with myPath, a tool designed to assist you in preparing for and tracking your academic progress toward graduation.
 It encompasses both a degree analysis audit and an educational planner.
 This tool is not intended to take the place of an advisor.
 We strongly recommend meeting with your advisor periodically to review your academic plan.

-The College of Education prepares you to take the Michigan Test for Teacher Certification (MTTC) exam through the Michigan Department of Education.
+GVSU's Education courses prepare you to take the Michigan Test for Teacher Certification (MTTC) exam through the Michigan Department of Education.

-NOTE: You do not need to take or pass your certification test before applying for teacher assisting, but you can choose to take the certification exam before teacher assisting and student teaching.
+NOTE: You do not need to take or pass your certification test before applying for teacher certification, but you can choose to take the certification exam before your Teacher Apprenticeship or Teacher Internship.

-During your junior year at GVSU, you will apply for your semester of Teacher Assisting.
-During this semester, you will work alongside a current teacher in an area school.
+During your junior year at GVSU, you will apply for a Teacher Apprenticeship.
+During the Apprenticeship semester, you will work alongside a current teacher in an area school.

-During your Teacher Assisting semester, you will apply for Student Teaching.
-As a student teacher, you will work independently as a full-time teacher in a classroom with a current teacher serving as your mentor.
+During your Teacher Apprenticeship semester, you will apply for a Teacher Internship.
+As a Teacher Intern, you will work independently as a full-time teacher in a classroom with a current teacher serving as your mentor.

 Before you apply for teacher certification in Michigan, you must complete a CPR & First Aid course from an approved provider.
-We recommended you complete CPR & First Aid training either during or before your final Student Teaching semester.
+We recommended you complete CPR & First Aid training either during or before your final Teacher Internship semester.
 Each certification for CPR and First Aid training is valid for 2 years.

 Once you have completed all the requirements needed for teacher certification, you will need to apply through the Michigan Online Educator Certification System (MOECS).
-All teachers seeking certification of any kind must register with MOECS in order to receive their certificate.
+All Michigan teachers seeking certification of any kind must register with MOECS to receive their certificate.